Arjunbadola/arjunbadola.github.io/_posts/2020-07-26-Evolving as an investor.md

 Soon I realized that long back Warren Buffett had switched from this approach and no longer followed it!

-### Present Philosophy
+## Present Philosophy

 I felt like an idiot, as I invested my money believing that Warren Buffett follows Cigar-Butt approach.

 But I guess investing is not that easy.
 If it would have been that easy to just put some numbers on the screen and buy a basket of those stocks then everyone would have done it.

-Here is a video explaining why Warren Buffett left Cigar Butt approach:
+Here is a [video](https://youtu.be/XRNh7_ACAxk) explaining why Warren Buffett left Cigar Butt approach.

 So, what does he follow now?